laminlabs/lamindb/README.md

 ### Sharing

-You can zero-copy transfer a dataset to your instance.
+You can share datasets across LaminDB instances.

-For example, navigate to [lamin.ai/laminlabs/cellxgene](https://lamin.ai/laminlabs/cellxgene/artifacts) and filter a dataset.
+For example, explore the artifacts in [laminlabs/cellxgene](https://lamin.ai/laminlabs/cellxgene/artifacts).
 To query & load [one](https://lamin.ai/laminlabs/cellxgene/artifact/BnMwC3KZz0BuKftR) that is annotated with Alzheimer's disease:

 ```python